-At least one Counselor must stay until every Scout has been picked up, however everyone must be in a group of three at minimum - two adults to one Scout or two Scouts to one adult.
-Under no circumstances is an adult ever alone with an individual Scout (unless they are the parent or guardian of that Scout).
-At least one Counselor must stay either with another Counselor or with another adult to meet our youth protection standards.
+At least one Counselor must stay until every Scout has been picked u, however everyone must be in a group of three at minimum - two adults to one Scout or two Scouts to one adult.
+Under no circumstances is an adult ever alone with an individual Scout (unless they are the parent or guardian of that Scout) At least one

+Counselor must stay either with another Counselor or with another adult, for the sake of safety.
 We know our Counselors have gone through a background check; it is inappropriate to leave a Scout with an adult who has not undergone a background check, such as a parent or guardian of another child.
 This is true of every meeting, program, and activity.